johnnymayer/beepboop/README.md

 Clone via https://github.com/johnnymayer/beepboop.git

 ## Specifications
-Any number containing a 0 will be replaced by the phrase "Beep!"
+* Any number containing a 0 will be replaced by the phrase "Beep!"
-  Example input: 0
+  * Example input: 0
-  Example output: ["Beep!"]
+  * Example output: ["beep"]
-Any number containing a 1 will be replaced by the phrase "Boop!"
+* Any number containing a 1 will be replaced by the phrase "Boop!"
-  Example input: 1
+  * Example input: 1
-  Example output: ["Boop!"]
+  * Example output: ["boop"]
-Any number divisible by 3 will be replaced by the phrase "I'm sorry, Dave.
+* Any number divisible by 3 will be replaced by the phrase "I'm sorry, Dave.
 I'm afraid I can't do that."
-  Example input: 33
+  * Example input: 7
-  Example output: ["I'm sorry, Dave.
-I'm afraid I can't do that."]
+  * Example output: beep-boop-2-Dave-4-5-Dave-7
-Any number not meeting these requirements will be outputted back to the user with no modifications.
+* Any number not meeting these requirements will be outputted back to the user with no modifications.
-  Example input: 2
+  * Example input: 2
-  Example output: 2
+  * Example output: 2
+* The number 425 will display a special message.
+  * Example input: 425
+  * Example output: A special quote, an easter egg if you will!

 ## Author
 Johnny Mayer